This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 In 1994, the Harvard Medical School named a research building after the couple, the Isabelle and Leonard H. Goldenson Biomedical Research Center.
 Leonard Goldenson was instrumental in pushing “research toward preventing cerebral palsy.”[5]

-Another notable figure in the advancement of understanding cerebral palsy was an activist and author Marie Killilea.
+Another notable figure in advancing the understanding of cerebral palsy was the activist and author Marie Killilea.
 She wrote two New York Times bestseller books, “Karen” and “With Love From Karen.”[6]
-The books are based on Killilea’s daughter, Karen, born with cerebral palsy.
+The books are based on Killilea’s daughter, Karen, who was born with cerebral palsy.

 Additionally, Killilea was the co-founder of The National Cerebral Palsy Foundation.